1. Best Canadian Smartphone Plan: Fido

 Top Choice: Freedom Mobile

 In today’s mobile market, an unlimited cell phone plan isn’t the only option to communicate with your contacts.
 VoIP services, Skype, FaceTime, and other options are available that can help the user accomplish the same tasks.
 This is why inexpensive data-only mobile phone plans now exist.
 Basically, on a plan like this, you’re primarily using your smartphone as a mobile hotspot.
-If you rarely use your phone to make calls, choosing a plan like this is a great way to save money.
+If you rarely use your phone to make calls, choosing a plan like this is a great way to save money, making it the best phone plan in Canada for you.

 The best of these right now is the Freedom Mobile Big Gig Data plan.
 It gives you 15GB per month with unlimited text and limited talk time (which is on a pay-per-use basis).
 Customers also get 500MB (or more) when roaming nationwide.
 An important thing to remember about this plan is that Freedom Mobile is only available in urban areas of southern Ontario, Alberta, and British Columbia.